AIS receiver Page

 WEGMATT LLC, USA dAISy AIS receiver

-dAISY AIS receiver with AIS whip antenna: Part No dAISy.1kit
+dAISY AIS receiver with AIS whip (or telescopic) antenna: Part No dAISy.1kit

 All you need to start tracking ships are a PC, Mac or Linux computer, and a clear view of the sea.

 dAISy works with OpenCPN (free site - see https://opencpn.org/OpenCPN/info/about.html), Ship Plotter and any other software that accepts serial data input.

 dAISy is also well suited for reporting local ship traffic to services like MarineTraffic and AISHub.